CougarCS/CougarCS-LogBot/README.md

 ## Installation

-You'll need to have NodeJS and Python 3.7+ to edit or run this project.
+You'll need to have the NodeJS 11.0.0+ and Python 3.7+ to edit or run this project.
 You can get those here:

 * https://www.python.org/downloads/
 * https://nodejs.org/en/